 Would a different election method than we currently use in our three cities be more democratic or more fair than our current methods?
-Join us to discuss this challenging question at the next meeting of our newly approved study of proportional representation–on Thursday, Oct 19, 7 pm at the League office, 2530 San Pablo Ave, Suite F, Berkeley.
+Join us to discuss this challenging question at the next meeting of our newly approved study that compares proportional representation methods with current methods–on Tomorrow night, Tuesday, Nov.
+21, 7 pm at the League office, 2530 San Pablo Ave, Suite F, Berkeley.

-The New Study on proportional representation, adopted at our August 26 meeting, will be limited to proportional methods that could actually be used in our local city elections.
+The study on local election methods vs proportional methods, adopted at our August 26 meeting, will be limited to proportional methods that could actually be used in our local city elections.
 The Study Committee now has a core of interested members and invites more of you to join.
-The committee will be meeting intensively in October, November and December focusing their work on likely voting methods.
-Contact Preston Jordan at email@example.com if you would like to learn more or join the committee.
+The committee will be meeting intensively in the fall and winter focusing their work on likely voting methods.
+Contact Preston Jordan at email@example.com if you would like to learn more or join the committee–Or just come tomorrow night at 7 to the League office.

-It’s a fascinating topic–and you can still join.
+It’s a fascinating topic.
 At its first meeting on October 12, the very well informed six new members discovered that they really did not understand some of the basic terms, for example, proportional election methods versus single-seat or multi-seat elections or Instant Runoff Voting/ Ranked Choice Voting as used in single-seat elections [for example, for Berkeley mayor and city council] versus in multi-seat elections [for example, in Cambridge MA].
 The basic idea behind proportional representation or elections is described briefly in the Background section below.

 So to start you on your way to understanding some of these terms, here are two approaches–read or watch some videos.